microsoft/CNTK/Documentation/Documents/Network Description Language.md

 `rows` – number of rows in the node

 `cols` – number of cols in the node.
-This value is often ommit since the length of a sequence varies
+This value is often omitted since the length of a sequence varies

 `timeStep` – \[default = 1\] number of time steps toward the past and future